ecagri/Turkish-Text-Corrector-Plugin/readMe.md

 **finalDL** : Contains TensorFlow.js format of the deep learning model.

-**pictures** : Contains necessary pictures and video for readme file.

 **presentations and report** : Contains presentations and report of the project.

 **deepLearningModel.ipynb** : The code for creating and training the deep learning model.